slindc/BMIcalc/README.md

 # BMIcalc
-Written in Python3.5 with Jupyter note book and or Pycharm with GitHub integration
+Written in Python3.5 with Jupyter note book and or Pycharm with GitHub integration.